doridori/doridori.github.io/_posts/2017-09-27-Android-Security-Beware-of-the-default-IV.md

 Using the newer `KeyGenParameterSpec` APIs and the `AndroidKeyStore` Provider seems to be fine regarding this issue from the small amount of testing I have done.
 The IV is prepended to the ciphered output `bytes[]` by default.

-[`isRandomizedEncryptionRequired()`](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.html#isRandomizedEncryptionRequired()) exists if you want to menually ensure the IV is randomised, otherwise `cipher.init` will throw if an IV is supplied.

 ## Enforcing a random IV

-It's worth explicitly declaring an IV to avoid the vulns introduced with either of the above two approaches.
+It may be worth _explicitly_ declaring an IV to avoid the potential of the default one zero-ing out, which from the above depends on the providers implementation in use.
 This can be as simple as:

 <div data-gist-id="2ce511580419cdcec7ec2ef886e91e4f">1</div>

+Worth being aware of [`isRandomizedEncryptionRequired()`](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.html#isRandomizedEncryptionRequired()) exists if you want to menually ensure the IV is randomised, otherwise `cipher.init` will throw if an IV is supplied.

 [Some](https://developer.android.com/reference/javax/crypto/Cipher.html) of the Android examples do now suggest this, but I find it can be easy to forget when looking at [other](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.html) example code.